Ariadna: Description

 The genus Ariadna comprises tube-web spiders with a body size ranging from 6-15 mm, with males similar in size to females.
 Body color varies from yellowish brown to reddish black to purplish black abdomens without patterns, or if patterns are present they consist of transverse bars.
 The carapace is longer than wide with the fovea appearing as a small depression and ranges from hirsute to glabrous.

 The species of this genus have six eyes arranged in two rows, all pale in colour and positioned close to the clypeal edge.
 Chelicerae are free, long and slender with small fangs and a cheliceral furrow with few teeth.
 Endites are longer than wide and well developed.
 The labium is much longer than wide with a well-developed serrula arranged in a single row.

 The abdomen is longer than wide, cylindrical and hairy with short spinnerets and contiguous anterior spinnerets.
 Legs are three-clawed with the third pair of legs directed forwards along with legs I and II.
 Front legs have a double row of spines ventrally.
 The genitalia are haplogyne.

 Taxonomy

-The genus Ariadna was established by Audouin in 1826, with Ariadna insidiatrix Audouin, 1826 as the type species.
+The genus Ariadna was established by Jean Victor Audouin in 1826, with Ariadna insidiatrix Audouin, 1826 as the type species.